jenslys/autovod/README.md

         youtubeuploader -filename sample.mp4
         ```

-    1. and then simply copy the token file along with `youtubeuploader` and `client_secrets.json` to the remote host.
+    1. and then simply copy the token file along with `youtubeuploader` and `client_secrets.json` to the remote host. make sure these are placed inside the autovod folder

 **Note**
 To be able to upload videos as either "Unlisted or Public", you will have to request an [API audit](https://support.google.com/youtube/contact/yt_api_form) from YouTube for your project.
 Without an audit your videos will be locked as private.